Why Choose Us for Gastroenterology, Hepatology and Nutrition Care

 The Division of Gastroenterology, Hepatology and Nutrition at Children’s Hospital of Philadelphia (CHOP) is among the largest of its kind in the world.
-The division is staffed by more than 50 attending physicians and hundreds of support staff who collaborate to treat children with any gastrointestinal (GI), liver or pancreatic disorder.
+The division is staffed by more than 60 attending physicians and hundreds of support staff who collaborate to treat children with any gastrointestinal (GI), liver or pancreatic disorder.
 We offer more than 20 specialty clinical programs focused on specific disorders, ranging from common to complex.
-Last year alone, our division had approximately 46,000 outpatient visits and more than 14,200 inpatient encounters, and we performed more than 7,600 procedures.
+Last year alone, our division had approximately 50,000 outpatient visits and approximately 14,000 inpatient encounters, and we performed nearly 9,000 procedures.

 Recognized industry leaders

 Patient outcomes and care at the Division of Gastroenterology, Hepatology and Nutrition are among the best in the world, placing us in the top tier of pediatric programs.
-We have consistently ranked among the best in the nation by U.S. News & World Report.
+We are ranked #1 in the nation by U.S. News & World Report.

 A multidisciplinary approach to care